dockersamples/todo-preseed-postgres/README.md

 ```

-1. Copy `.env.sample` to the `.env.compose` file and make the necessary changes:
+1. Copy `.env.sample` to the `.env` file and make the necessary changes:

 ```
 DB_USER=postgres